This page and the related pages are specifically for healthcare workers at BRACE trial sites.

 Who can take part?

 Healthcare workers are at greater risk of contracting COVID-19 pandemic.
-There is currently no vaccine for COVID-19, so protection of health care workers relies on the use of personal protective equipment.
+There is currently no vaccine for COVID-19, so protection of healthcare workers relies on the use of personal protective equipment.
 When healthcare workers are sick and unable to come to work, this puts extra pressure on the healthcare system.

-The results of this trial will help us find out whether, in future novel viral outbreaks, BCG vaccination could be used as an early intervention to protect healthcare workers and other high-risk groups.
+The results of this trial will help us find out whether, in current and future novel viral outbreaks, BCG vaccination could be used as an early intervention to protect healthcare workers and other high-risk groups.

 This project is a collaboration between our Campus Partners MCRI, Melbourne University and the Royal Children's Hospital.